 Prophetic ministers speak words of encouragement, edification, comfort, and strength in the spirit of 1 Corinthians 14:1 and 3: “Pursue love and desire spiritual gifts, but especially that you may prophesy . . .
 He who prophesies speaks edification and exhortation and comfort to men.”

 Trained members of the Awakening House of Prayer staff serve all those who sign up for prophetic ministry.
 We sincerely desire to hear from the Lord on behalf of those coming for ministry, so that they may be encouraged and built up in their faith.
 We invite you to come receive a word from our prophetic ministry teams.
-Currently, prophetic ministry monthly on Friday nights.
+Currently, prophetic ministry weekly on Friday nights.
 That ministry times will grow as we train more staff.
 Read FAQs about our Prophecy Rooms below the video.

 Awakening Prophecy Rooms FAQ